smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 ### Enabling User Lockscreen Dismissal (Passenger Mode)
 Starting in RPC v6.0+ users may now have the ability to dismiss the lock screen by swiping the lock screen down.
 Not all OEMs support this new feature.
-A dismissable lock screen is enabled by default if the head unit enables the feature, but you can disable it manually as well.
+A dismissible lock screen is enabled by default if the head unit enables the feature, but you can disable it manually as well.
 To disable this feature, set @![iOS]`SDLLockScreenConfiguration`s!@ @![android]`LockScreenConfig`s!@  `enableDismissGesture` to false.

 @![iOS]
 ##### Objective-C